janm31415/jAmpPercussive/README.md

 ### Play / Stop

-Start or stop the sequencer.
+Starts or stops the sequencer.

 ### Channels